gradio-app/gradio/guides/using_flagging.md

 6,subtract,1.5,3.5,off by one,2022-02-04 11:42:32.062512
 ```

-## Doing more with the data

-Suppose you want to take some action on the flagged data, instead of just saving it.
-Perhaps you want to trigger your model to retrain, or even just share it with others in a cloud dataset.
+## The HuggingFaceDatasetSaver Callback

+Sometimes, saving the data to a local CSV file doesn't make sense.
+For example, on Hugging Face
+Spaces, developers typically don't have access to the underlying ephemeral machine hosting the Gradio
+demo.
+That's why, by default, flagging is turned off in Hugging Face Space.
+However,
+you may want to do something else with the flagged data.

 We've made this super easy with the `flagging_callback` parameter.

-For example, below we're going to pipe flagged data from our calculator example into a crowd-sourced Hugging Face Dataset.
+For example, below we're going to pipe flagged data from our calculator example into a Hugging Face Dataset, e.g. so that we can build a "crowd-sourced" dataset:

 ```python
 import os